spatialos/FlexibleProjectExample/docs/build-process/worker-build-process.md

 * `--force`: Overwrites the file to be downloaded if it already exists.
 * `--unzip`: Unzips the downloaded package.
 Creates specified directory if it does not exist.

 **Migration advice:** You can determine the worker SDK libraries that your existing worker depends on by inspecting the [`spatialos_worker_packages.json`](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatial-worker-packages) file in the directory of your [worker build configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/worker-build).
-In the CPL, the `spatialos_worker_packages.json` specifies the worker SDK libraries that the spatial CLI would automatically download for you while building a worker.
+In the SPL, the `spatialos_worker_packages.json` specifies the worker SDK libraries that the spatial CLI would automatically download for you while building a worker.

 ### Download the standard schema library
 The [standard schema library](https://docs.improbable.io/reference/latest/shared/schema/standard-schema-library) is a collection of `.schema` files that contain common SpatialOS components.
 Some standard schema library components are mandatory for all SpatialOS entities.